WiCyS Code of Conduct

-- No use of profanity, offensive language or name-calling.
+- Profanity, offensive language or name-calling.

 - Engineered episodes of intimidation, aggressive actions, or repeated gestures.

-- Repetitive heckling and disruption of talks.
+- Heckling and disruption of talks.

 - Presenting staff or volunteers in inappropriate attire (e.g., sexualized clothing).

-- Referencing or using any sexual objects (digital or physical) in public spaces
+- Referencing or using any sexual objects (digital or physical) in public spaces.

 - Inappropriate photography or recordings (where inappropriate or is defined as used later in a sexual, derogatory, defamatory manner, or for exploitation).